IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/~Getting_Started.md

 %%ProductName%% ReactJS extenstions provide JSX markup and React API initialization.
 For more information check [%%ProductName%% extensions for React](https://github.com/IgniteUI/igniteui-react) on GitHub.

-## <a id="aspnet_wrappers"></a>ASP.NET MVC Wrappers
+## <a id="aspnet_wrappers"></a>%%ProductNameMVC%%

-%%ProductName%% ASP.NET MVC Wrappers provide Model and View Chaining initialization as well as out of the box server-side remote requests handling.
+%%ProductNameMVC%% provide Model and View Chaining initialization as well as out of the box server-side remote requests handling.
 For more information check [Adding Controls to an MVC Project](Adding-IgniteUI-Controls-to-an-MVC-Project.html) topic.

 ## <a id="related_content"></a>Related Content